PINNGU/SLAGALICA-DESKTOP/SLAGALICA_DESKTOP/readme.md

 # SLAGALICA QUIZ SHOW

-To play please install PySimpleGUI,download the repo and run main.py
+To play make sure all requirements are installed and run main.py pip install -r requirements.txt

 Working login database,tutorial window,first game with a database...